 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.

 So are carrots good for diabetics?
-Carrots are very healthy for you but they should be eaten in moderate amounts if you’re a diabetic.
+Carrots are very healthy for you, but they should be eaten in moderate amounts if you’re a diabetic.
 They are still beneficial for you and diabetes.
 Just be careful and not have too many and you’ll be fine.
 I always ask that you consult with your physician first before you do anything.
 It’s the wise thing to do.
-But if you need help in lowering your blood sugar, this can really help!
+You really cannot go wrong with carrots in your diet.